maharmstone/btrfs/README.md

 WinBtrfs is a Windows driver for the next-generation Linux filesystem Btrfs.
 A reimplementation from scratch, it contains no code from the Linux kernel, and should work on any version from Windows 7 onwards.
+It is also included as part of the free operating system [ReactOS](https://www.reactos.org/).

 First, a disclaimer:

 This software is in active development - YOU USE IT AT YOUR OWN RISK.
 I take NO